 These boards are known to occasionally exhibit a power on issue where the program is not automatically run at power up until a board reset is executed.
 We upgrade the boards by adding a 10K pull-up resistor to the ERASE_CMD line which solves this issue as shown to the right.

 The micro USB connector has a very small footprint and solder pads which makes it popular for small MCUs or where space is limited.
-As with any MCU that uses the micro USB connector, some care should be taken not to put excessive strain on the USB cable or it is possible for the connector to be dislodged from the board.
-Mainly ensure that you push the cable straight in or out and don’t pry it up in the process.
+As with any MCU that uses the micro USB connector, some care should be taken not to put excessive upwards strain on the USB cable or it is possible for the connector to be dislodged from the board.
+Mainly ensure that you push the cable straight in or pull straight out and don’t pry it up in the process.

 The Arduino Due Forum linked below is a good source of information on using the more advanced features of this board.